Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Wh--?
 Oh.
 Right.
 Sorry, I was running errands and the only thing I have that isn’t, like, dressy or whatever is my black t-shirts.
 Besides, these are actually super nice in the heat."

-"You could stand to up your shirt a few sizes…"
+"You could stand to up your shirt a few sizes..."

 "Yeah, but people charge way too much for bigger.
 I ain’t paying fifty pounds for a damn t-shirt!"